Darxo/Hardened/README.md

 - Spiders will now give up when their team has given up even if there are still eggs on the battlefield
 - Remove the hidden "25% more injury threshold" for all characters when receiveing a head hit
 - You can no longer do two Arenas during the same day
+- Other Actors moving in or out of the range of someone with **Lone Wolf** now cause that effect to update instantly
 - Allow cut, copy and mark operations in input fields that are full.
 Limit Ctrl-Combinations, Delete and Arrow Key presses in input fields to one per press
 - Improve knock back logic for Spiked Impaler to behave like the Knock Back skill from shields
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick